-So, if you think about what you’re selling and why people buy, it’s because you are solving a particular problem and educating.
-Modern marketing is about educating, which then goes back to the authority that comes from someone like Billy Jean.
+If you think about what you’re selling and why people buy, it’s because you are solving a particular problem and educating people.
+Modern marketing is about educating people, which then goes back to the authority of someone like Billy Jean.

-“I weighed myself this morning.
-I was 189 pounds.
+“I weighed myself this morning and saw that I was 189 pounds.
 You just keep losing.
-I was 200 pounds two weeks ago”.
+I was 200 pounds two weeks ago.”

 Turn that into a story.
 You’re just telling stories that happen all the time.
-You share this to humanize yourself.
+You share them to humanize yourself.
 You can take any content you’ve created and package it into your topic wheel.
-Then your topic wheel is building momentum.
+Then, your topic wheel is building momentum.
 This is where you need a content marketer, a VA, or somebody who can manage all these other pieces.

 Winner Content is King

-We all live in this digital world, and we have to create content that the algorithms don’t piss on.
-That means it has to be fantastic stuff, not just from a video production standpoint, but people will say, “I enjoyed spending time with Tristan and Dennis because they’re teaching from direct examples.”
+We all live in this digital world.
+We have to create content that the algorithms like.
+That means it has to be fantastic stuff, not just from a video production standpoint, where people will say, “I enjoyed spending time with Tristan and Dennis because they’re teaching from direct examples.”

-So, you need to organize around relationships to collect content because the search and social engines are so smart that they can tell whether you’re faking your way there, spinning out content, or using tools to create all these different things.
-So if we take my topic wheel, we break it out into something I care about.
+You need to organize around relationships to collect content because the search and social engines are so smart that they can tell whether you’re faking your way there, spinning out content, or using tools to create all these different things.
+If we take my topic wheel, we break it out into things I care about.

 Relationships in Terms of ROI

-You want to prioritize your relationships where it ties to your topics, which will long-term tie to your ROI.
-Some people will give you short-term ROI, but maybe in the long-term doesn’t build enough authority, so your wheel isn’t powerful.
+You’ll want to prioritize your relationships where it ties to your topics, which will tie to your ROI in the long term.
+Some people will give you short-term ROI that doesn’t build enough authority in the long term, so your wheel isn’t powerful.
 To build a hundred-story building, you need to have a strong foundation.

 You already know the important topics to communicate, and you can get those topics easily using a tool we shared earlier.
-So you have the strategy there to get started.
+So now, you have the strategy to get started.

 Let the System Work for You

-You don’t know what will win as you produce lots of content.
-So, let the system on LinkedIn, Twitter, Facebook, Instagram, whatever, tell you what’s working.
-And a lot of folks say that it gets incrementally more expensive or exponentially higher to get squeezed the same ROI from some of these channels, like Facebook and whatnot.
+You don’t know what will win as you produce lots of content, so let the system on LinkedIn, Twitter, Facebook, and Instagram tell you what’s working.
+Many folks say it gets incrementally more expensive or exponentially higher to squeeze the same ROI from some of these channels, like Facebook and whatnot.

-Be careful about your testing, and what happens when the competition goes up, and the algorithm has to be pickier; the winners get stronger, and the losers get killed.
+Be careful about your testing and be aware of what happens when the competition goes up and the algorithm has to be pickier.
+The winners get stronger, and the losers get killed.
 So, you want to find the winning content.
 The price of ads is going to flush out the weak people.

 The weak people don’t know how to create video content.
 They can’t hire a team to systematize, test, and build processes.
 So, you might have these different figureheads, but behind all of that are these processes.
 We are giving you these processes because that is the only way to compete.

-Anything you would have is text; make it a video.
+Anything you would have is text.
+Make it a video.
 Always start with a video, and plan everything around the video.
 It’s so easy to make videos.
 There’s no excuse.
-If you make the video, you get it out for a dollar a day.
+If you make the video, you should get it out for a dollar a day.
 You can hire one VA to start.
-I would love to hear where you are in just 30 days from now or 90 days from now.
+I would love to hear where you are in just 30 days from now or 90 days from now if you do this.

 I want to know where your business is.
 It will revolutionize your business.
-And it is not something you can purchase from an agency or some tool, or you’re not going to get it from Google, Facebook, or Instagram.
+It is not something you can purchase from an agency or some tool.
+You’re not going to get it from Google, Facebook, or Instagram.
 People aren’t doing this because it requires you to do it.
 So, the first step is coming up with your talk about the topic wheel.

-Create the content, find VAs to edit it, and distribute it on multiple channels.
-It sounds very simplified, but it’s a lot of work.
-I think a lot of the work is at the beginning where we’re creating the topic wheel and the content, and then you can get the flywheel of distribution going.
+Create the content.
+Find VAs to edit it.
+Distribute it on multiple channels.
+It sounds simple, but it’s a lot of work.
+I think the bulk of the work is at the beginning, where we’re creating the topic wheel and the content.
+Then, you can get the flywheel of distribution going.

-Learn “How to create KILLER one-minute videos” in detail to get your message reached across the channels.
+Learn “How to create KILLER one-minute videos” in detail to get your message across the channels.

-Join our community of entrepreneurs doing well with one-minute videos and dollar-a-day
+Join our community of entrepreneurs who are doing well with one-minute videos and dollar-a-day